 As touching Bible study, one scholar astutely observed, "Without disagreement, there would be no teaching ministry in the Body of Christ."

-What an encouragement to use our differing views, not as sticking points, or points of contention, but rather as springboards into broader study and discussion of the many fascinating topics found in scripture.
+What an encouragement to use our differing views, not as sticking points, or points of contention, but rather as springboards into broader study and discussion of the many facets of the many topics found in scripture.
 This can only sharpen understanding of our fathomless, incomprehensible, and awe-inspiring Creator!

 Every group tends to feel their group has it more right than other groups.
-That is simply human nature--fallen nature.
+This is simply human nature, albeit, fallen nature.
 There are disturbing trends in all groups, but following are a few found in many observant groups.
 These are found in other groups as well, and, without compromising faith or obedience to the Word of God, we feel they can be rejected by any who hold to them.

 Intolerance of Christians who are not Torah observant: Some Christian Judaism groups [not all] reject non-observant members of the Body of Christ to some degree or other and sometimes altogether.